What is equity in a business?

 • Getting in contact with the right investors, you would be able to connect with various other professionals in the industry through them.
 This would allow you to gain more wisdom, great experience, and many other things.
 These relationships would help you a lot in growing your business and expanding it.

-• Unlike debt funding, you would not have to pay any interest for the equity funding that you get.
+• Unlike debt funding, you would not have to pay any interest for the funding that you get.
 This would mean that you will be spending all the profits you get for growing your company and not for loan repayments.
 It offers the chance to focus on developing your business.

 • As compared to the time period of getting debt funding, getting equity financing for startups takes longer.

-• For obtaining equity funding, you will be giving out ownership of the businesses.
+• For obtaining funding, you will be giving out ownership of the businesses.
 This also would mean that you are giving the decision-making power to them.
-And for this, you will again spend money to get a lawyer involved and make the right decision for company funding.
+And for this, you will again spend money to get a lawyer involved and make the right decision for funding.

 advantages and disadvantages of equity financing